g-etorri/articles/jncie-self-study/bgp-and-policies/8-ebgp-peering-configuration.md

 set protocols bgp group eBGP-IX-LAB neighbor 192.168.12.253
 ```

-Let's verify what we receive in the IX;
+Now, let's verify what we are receiving from the IX.
+Running the command on R2, we can see the routes being learned:
 ```
 root@R2> show route receive-protocol bgp 192.168.12.253